StudioDeTelevision/admiraljs/README.md

 ####yesno

+## Security

+AdmiralJS provides 2 approches

+1 For developement purpose, you can set the server with auth:false and the webapp with auth:{mode:"fake"}

+2 For production, you might use our minimalist security implementation based on PassportJS.
+Set auth:{username:"adminname",password:"whatever"} on server side and auth:{mode:"ajax"} on client side

-## Contributions
+## Issues & Contributions

+Please, post questions, bugs in the Issues on github.

-Please contribute and share !
+Please contribute and share your own field editor, themes etc...

 ## Contact

 Frédéric: studiodetelevision@gmail.com